basharathussain/IR_MVP---ideation-pipeline-raw-/readme.md

 WSL installation:
 You can install Ubuntu cleanly from the Microsoft Store:
 Open Microsoft Store
 Search for “Ubuntu”
 Choose your version (e.g., "Ubuntu 24.04.1 LTS")
 Click Install

-Launch it and it should complete setup.
+You can just launch it, and it should complete the setup.

+C:\Windows\system32>wsl --list -v
+  NAME              STATE           VERSION
+* docker-desktop    Running         2
+  Ubuntu            Running         2